Dodge Grand Caravan Review

 - "The 2015 Dodge Grand Caravan is priced right and chock-full of handy features, but its lack of refinement keeps it a notch below the Japanese-brand competition in the minivan segment." -- Edmunds

 - "Although its somewhat dated platform makes for middling driving manners, the Grand Caravan does boast a capacious and innovative cabin that makes it an ideal choice for large families." -- Left Lane News

 - "While it's true that the Dodge Grand Caravan isn't particularly interesting to drive, and its styling is about as box-on-wheels as it gets, its low price - even when fully loaded - makes it a killer value." -- Kelley Blue Book

 Reviewers appreciate the redesigned Kia Sedona’s sophisticated interior materials and attractive design.
 Test drivers also like its quiet ride and user-friendly dashboard controls.

 The Toyota Sienna has a powerful V6 engine, a comfortable ride and composed handling, according to test drivers.
 Critics add that the 2015 Sienna’s refreshed interior is one of the nicest in the class thanks to first-rate materials and a handsome design.

 The 2015 Dodge Grand Caravan seats seven and comes in American Value Package (AVP), SE, SXT and R/T trims.
 Every Grand Caravan comes with a 3.6-liter V6 engine, a six-speed automatic transmission and front-wheel drive.
 The Grand Caravan’s last full redesign was in 2008, and since it sees no major changes for 2015, this overview uses applicable research and reviews from the 2008 through 2015 model years.

 Next Steps: Dodge Grand Caravan

-- Find low financing rates for the Dodge Grand Caravan
+- View the best prices for the 2015 Dodge Grand Caravan

 - See Minivans rankings